csu-cs/csci-235/docs/notes/03-input.md

 I/O: sequence of bytes (stream of bytes) from source to destination

--   Bytes are usually characters unless program requires other types of information
+-   Bytes are usually characters unless the program requires other types of information
 -   Stream: sequence of characters (or bytes) from source to destination
 -   Input stream: sequence of characters (or bytes) from an input device to the computer
 -   Output stream: sequence of characters (or bytes) from the computer to an output device

-Use `iostream` header file to receive data from keyboard and send output to the screen.
+Use `iostream` header file to receive data from the keyboard and send output to the screen.

 -   Contains definitions of two data **types** (variable types like `int` or `string`):
     -   `istream`: input stream